ucbrise/flor/README.md

 To cite this work, please refer to [Flow with FlorDB: Incremental Context Maintenance for the Machine Learning Lifecycle ](https://vldb.org/cidrdb/papers/2025/p33-garcia.pdf).
 Published in the 15th Annual Conference on Innovative Data Systems Research (CIDR ’25).
 Building on Ground's foundational work on data context services ([Hellerstein et al., 2017](https://www.cidrdb.org/cidr2017/papers/p111-hellerstein-cidr17.pdf)), FlorDB extends comprehensive context management to the ML lifecycle.

-FlorDB is open source software developed at UC Berkeley.
-FlorDB has been the subject of study by Eric Liu and Anusha Dandamudi for their masters degrees.
+FlorDB has been the subject of study by Eric Liu and Anusha Dandamudi for their masters degrees, and Bobby Yan for his undergraduate thesis.
 The list of publications resulting from our work is presented below:

 * [Flow with FlorDB: Incremental Context Maintenance for the Machine Learning Lifecycle](https://vldb.org/cidrdb/papers/2025/p33-garcia.pdf). _R Garcia, P Kallanagoudar, C Anand, SE Chasins, JM Hellerstein, EMT Kerrison, AG Parameswaran_.
 CIDR, 2025.